knaus94/knaus94/README.md

 ### About Me

-I am an experienced Backend Engineer with over 5 years of experience at Laxamentum Technologies.
+I am an experienced Backend Engineer with over 5 years of experience.

 I specialize in development using NestJS and am proficient in programming languages such as PHP, Bash, Node.js, TypeScript, Golang, and Python.